-In the first place, in speaking of this region there is one observation to be made.
-Rome has always been considered geographically as the center of the peninsula, so much so that Rieti, a town near the capital, is nicknamed the “umbilicus italiae” (umbilical cord) of Italy.
+In the first place, in speaking of curiosities about Abruzzo and, more of the region in general, there is one observation to be made.
+Rome has always been considered geographically as the center of the peninsula, so much so that Rieti, a town near the capital, is nicknamed the “umbilicus italiae,” the navel of Italy.
 It is therefore interesting to note that despite the fact that some parts of Abruzzo are even further north than Lazio (where Rome is located), this region has always been considered, curiously enough, a southern area and that it was part of the Kingdom of the Two Sicilies; and its inhabitants were known either as Papalini, that is from Lazio which depended on the Papal State, or alternatively as Regnicoli because they were subjects of the King of the Two Sicilies.

 This situation of being an appendage to a State, and hence distant from the “central government” (to use a modern concept) as well as being removed from the important commercial routes that passed through Tuscany, Lazio and the Campania, had the result of making the population of Abruzzo very reserved and attached to ancient occupations, such as for example herding, an occupation that is still strongly present in this region, while in practically all other parts of Italy it has been either abandoned or completely industrialized.
 As a result of this geographic isolation, regional traditions born during the medieval period, or even much earlier, remain rooted in the culture of the population, because they were never demolished by the disbelief of the modernists or the progressives.